kbase/project_guides/Setting_up_Travis_CI_and_Coveralls.md

 **Note that going through the initial setup steps requires having administrative privileges on a repository.**

 ## <a name="travis-init"></a>Travis-CI initial setup
-Most of the below is covered in Travis-CI's "Getting Started" guide available here: http://docs.travis-ci.com/user/getting-started/
+Most of the below is covered in Travis-CI's ["Getting Started" guide](http://docs.travis-ci.com/user/getting-started/).

 1. Go to https://travis-ci.org and sign in through your Github account.
 Github will ask you for permission to share your information with them, including organization membership.
 This is totally safe - it lets Travis-CI see what repos you can activate.
 2. Click the [+] button on the left next to the "My Repositories" header.
 This will bring up a list of all repositories that you can activate.